 Sec.
-126.605. - Insurance program review.
+126.606.
+Insurance program review

-The Risk Manager for the City shall prepare a report on available insurance programs for Florida small businesses, and make recommendations regarding methods or programs to assist certified JSEBs in obtaining requisite insurance.
-Said report shall be provided to the Director of the Finance and Administration Department, with a copy to the JSEB Administrator, on or before January 15, 2014 and thereafter shall be prepared and submitted biannually, with a copy being sent to JSEBs.
+The Risk Manager for the City shall prepare a report on available insurance programs for Florida small businesses, and make recommendations regarding methods or programs to assist certified

+JSEBs in obtaining requisite insurance.
+Said report shall be provided to the Mayor, with a copy to Council, on or before January 15, 2005 and thereafter shall be prepared and submitted biannually, with a copy being sent to JSEBs.

 Sec.
-126.606. - Collecting data to evaluate the Program.
+126.607.
+Collecting data to evaluate the Program.